MURDriverless/Getting-Started/README.md

 # Getting-Started
-A step by step guide to getting MURsim to run on your Ubuntu 18.04 LTS.
+A step by step guide to getting MURsim to run on your Ubuntu 18.04 LTS and some tips on connecting to the Jetson AGX Xavier.

 # To use Docker, make sure you are running on an NVIDIA GPU and have enough space (at least 85GB) on Ubuntu 18.04 LTS!
 To partition your current Windows 10 drive to dual boot Ubuntu, this works pretty well https://www.youtube.com/watch?v=lI3ywh636IU